helios-network/helios-core/helios-chain/modules/peggy/spec/04_messages.md

 ```
 SendToEth allows the user to specify an Ethereum destination, a token to send to Ethereum and a fee denominated in that same token
 to pay the relayer.
 Note that this transaction will contain two fees.
-One fee amount to submit to the Injective Chain, that can be paid
+One fee amount to submit to the Helios Chain, that can be paid
 in any token and one fee amount for the Ethereum relayer that must be paid in the same token that is being bridged.

 ### CancelSendToEth